microsoft/terminal/doc/specs/#885 - winrt Terminal Settings.md

  for setting serialization.
 This will be moved into the `Microsoft.Terminal.Settings.Model` namespace too.

 Deserialization will be an extension of the existing `JsonUtils` `ConversionTrait` struct template. `ConversionTrait` already includes `FromJson` and `CanConvert`.
-Deserialization would be handled by a `ToJson` function.
+Serialization would be handled by a `ToJson` function.

 ### Terminal Settings Model: Warnings and Serialization Errors

-Today, if the serialization of `CascadiaSettings` encounters any errors, an exception is thrown and caught/handled by falling back to a simple `CascadiaSettings` object.
+Today, if the deserialization of `CascadiaSettings` encounters any errors, an exception is thrown and caught/handled by falling back to a simple `CascadiaSettings` object.
 However, WinRT does not support exceptions.

 To get around this issue, when `CascadiaSettings` encounters a serialization error, it must internally record